86challenge/rules/rules.typ

   + *Registration*
     + #highlight[Registration with 86 Challenge (separate from buying a ticket with the trackday organizer) must be submitted prior to the start of each event.
 Late registrations are allowed only for a driver’s first 86 Challenge event.]
-    + Drivers must declare the class they are competing in for each event on the event registration form
+    + Drivers must declare the class they wish to compete in on the registration form for each event
     + A car may be shared by different drivers.
 Please enter one event registration per driver and indicate the class _and_ run group each driver is participating in.

   + *Timing*